This site stands with Ukraine

 Carbon aware temporal shifting of Kubernetes workloads using KEDA

-The Carbon Aware KEDA Operator was announced by Microsoft last month in a keynote at KubeCon EU in Amsterdam.
-Sadly I couldn’t attend this time but it was good to see from afar that there were more sustainability talks and the great work the Environmental Sustainability TAG (Technical Advisory Group) is doing coordinating efforts across the CNCF and liaising with other organizations like the Green Software Foundation.
-Carbon aware scheduling is an area of green software I’ve been interested in for some time....
+The Carbon Aware KEDA Operator was announced by Microsoft in April this year in a keynote at KubeCon EU in Amsterdam.
+Sadly I couldn’t attend KubeCon this time but it was good to see from afar that there were more sustainability talks and the great work the Environmental Sustainability TAG (Technical Advisory Group) is doing coordinating efforts across the CNCF and liaising with other organizations like the Green Software Foundation....

 Energy consumption of a Kubernetes cluster using Scaphandre